 Art & Care, study day (resumed)‘ is the second conference event of this kind for the Art & Care network, to be part of the Cambridge Festival.
-8 April, at 4 pm UK time.
+8 April, 2022, 4 pm UK time.

 Including a series of thematic conversations across care ethics and arts, considers how we can look at the world from new, acquired critical, creative and poetic perspectives.
 The event aims to collect, share and learn from best practices from the perspectives of creative research and care ethics, in physical and digital realms.
 These will be discussed in terms of impact in society through social responsibility, mutual support, and cooperation, as applied to the care for the environment, society, heritage and art.